 I know nothing about the facts of this case.
 I don’t know nor care whether the motorcycle rider was right or wrong.
 I just know we lost another member of the motorcycle community.
 This is why motorcyclists advocate “lane splitting” and “filtering.”

 Unfortunately, we have to continue to play this game that when we ride, we pretend we are invisible.
 Learn from this photo.
 Learn lane positioning.
 Learn to stay far back enough from the car in front of you.
 Learn to keep it in gear until the car behind you reaches a full stop and the car behind that car as well.
 Learn to control traffic by applying your brakes early.
 If you are moving fast and not hitting the brakes even though you know the light is red, if the driver behind you is distracted, he/she may think the light is green and keep going until you hit your brakes hard and by then, it is too late.

 One simple way to train yourself is next time you are driving, start driving like you were on a motorcycle.
 Create muscle memory until it becomes second nature to you.

 Be safe and yes, watch out for bikes, but more importantly- watch out for yourselves!

-To read my Amazon best seller or see a list of my books, click the book cover below.
+To read my Amazon best seller, click the book cover below.